taha-shahid1/ArchiveAI/README.md

 ```

 ### 2. Install Backend Dependencies
+Ensure you have Python 3.9.12 installed before running the following command:
 ```sh
 pip3 install -r requirements.txt
 ```

 ### 3. Install Frontend Dependencies
+Ensure you have the latest version of Node installed before running the following commands:

 ```sh
 cd frontend